Should You Scrap Your Static Caravan?

 • Local scrap metal prices – these fluctuate, and caravans aren't high-value scrap

 Some operators will remove it for free.
-Others will charge you £200–£500 for the privilege.
+Others will charge you £200–£500 to take it away.

-The scrap market isn't built to benefit the owner – it's built to keep dismantling and disposal costs manageable for the operator.
+The scrap market isn’t built to benefit the owner – it’s built around disposal cost and material recovery.

 One thing worth knowing: you should use an Environment Agency approved contractor for removal.
 The National Caravan Council recommends using members of The Approved Workshop Scheme, which maintains a register of properly accredited operators.
 You can find more information about approved contractors at approvedworkshops.co.uk/why-the-approved-workshop-scheme